nette/safe-stream/readme.md

 Introduction
 ------------

-The Nette SafeStram protocol for file manipulation guarantees atomicity and isolation of every file operation.
+The Nette SafeStream protocol for file manipulation guarantees atomicity and isolation of every file operation.

 Documentation can be found on the [website](https://doc.nette.org/safestream).